Handwriting Classes for Class 1 Students

 Will a parent usually need to help at home?

 Usually yes, but only in a light, practical way.
-Home support is normally about routine and consistency, not long correction.
+Home guidance is normally about routine and consistency, not long correction.

 Is the demo free?